Last Updated on July 27, 2022

 Scott Sailor is the Chair of the Department of Kinesiology at the University of California at Fresno.
 He is also a Special Assistant to the Dean of the College of Health and Human Services and a professor of Athletic Training UC Fresno.
 Professor Sailor has also served as president of the National Association of Athletic Trainers (NATA).

-BH: There are many kinesiology programs out there.
-For example, almost every school has a kinesiology department or offers a master’s degree in kinesiology.
+SDO: There are many kinesiology programs out there.
+For example, almost every school has a kinesiology department or offers a masters degree in kinesiology.
 What are some important things that prospective students should look for when they are comparing different programs in athletic training – or in kinesiology – to make sure that they’re going to get a good education?

 Either to be able to teach that at a university later or today, there are so many different places that employ sports scientists as a broad category to do exercise testing and prescription.
 Some are there for elite athletes like Gatorade and Nike.
 Others are for corporate entities where they are just providing those resources for their employees.
 I have seen opportunities really expand in the last 10 to 20 years, and I think they are going to continue to expand in the years ahead.

-SS: I have to admit some personal bias because as an athletic trainer I’m mostly in tune with a lot of the athletic training opportunities and I’ve really seen an incredible growth in positions available in athletic training.
+Prof. Sailor: I have to admit some personal bias because as an athletic trainer I’m mostly in tune with a lot of the athletic training opportunities and I’ve really seen an incredible growth in positions available in athletic training.
 When I went to school they were primarily in college, some high schools and pro sports.
 Even then pro sports meant football, baseball and basketball.
-Today we see that even in the sports arena or realm, you’ve got athletic trainers working with professional lacrosse, soccer, golf, and tennis.
+Today we see that even in the sports arena or realm, you’ve got athletic trainers working with professional lacrosse, soccer, golf, and tennis players.
 So that area has expanded.

 There are also things that I had never envisioned when I was a student.
-We have here locally three or four athletic trainers who work full time at Amazon.
+We’ve got just here locally 3 or 4 athletic trainers.
+Their full time job is working at Amazon.
 We’ve got others that work for Pacific Gas and Electric.
 Over time, these industries have discovered that this sports prevention and treatment specialist, which is the athletic trainer, is really good at keeping those employees healthy or getting them healthy again.
 Working within their corporate healthcare system, they’re seeing great rewards and returns on that investment.
 Those opportunities just continue to expand, and I think that’s a really exciting component of the opportunity especially in the field of athletic training.

 Here on the West Coast, that’s one thing that we have a real benefit of, is having a lot of professional sports, a lot of sport industry in this state.
 You can do sports year-round [here in California].
 There are really a lot of opportunities.
 We send students up to the Bay Area and they’ll often interact with the Bay Area professional teams.
 They’ll work with the facilities folks, administrative folks, athletic trainers, or do internships or summer camps.